WHO reviewing Vietnam proposal to produce mRNA COVID-19 vaccines

-MRNA vaccines, like that developed jointly by BionTech and Pfizer, prompt the human body to make a protein that is part of the virus, triggering an immune response.
+MRNA vaccines, like that developed jointly by BionTech (22UAy.DE) and Pfizer (PFE.N), prompt the human body to make a protein that is part of the virus, triggering an immune response.

 "A vaccine manufacturer in Vietnam has already expressed its interest to become a mRNA-based COVID-19 vaccine technology transfer hub," Kidong Park, the WHO representative in Vietnam, said in an emailed statement to Reuters.